12_Documentation_EN

 Activity : Veille

-The content of this public report is based on the complete study "Load shedding industrial processes" reserved for members, and published in 2024.
+The content of this public report is based on a complete study reserved for members, and published in 2024.

-A 4-part report to understand the challenges of industrial load shedding
+A 4-part report to understand the challenges of Demand-side flexibility

-• Industrial load shedding, a more exploitable means of flexibility in France: The aim of this first part is to give an overview of industrial load shedding in France: objectives, exploitable resources, remuneration levels, etc.
+• Industrial electricity consumption, a tool to increase the flexibility of the French electricity system: The aim of this first part is to give an overview of industrial demand-side flexibility in France: objectives, exploitable resources, remuneration levels, etc.

-• The load shedding value chain and its operational implementation: The second part presents the actors involved in the load shedding value chain and the process of implementing load shedding at an industrial site.
+• The demand-side flexibility value chain and its operational implementation: The second part presents the actors involved in the value chain and the process of implementing demand-side flexibility at an industrial site.

-• Technical and economic barriers that need to be overcome to maximise the potential: This section lists and details 7 barriers to implementing load shedding for industry.
+• Technical and economic barriers to be overcome to maximise industrial demand-side flexibility in France: This section lists and details 7 barriers to implementing load shedding for industry.

-• Methods, tools and recommendations for industrial players in load shedding: In this final section, several situations are presented, along with the associated decision making methods.
+• Methods, tools and recommendations for industrial and demand-side flexibility players: In this final section, several situations are presented, along with the associated decision making methods.

 Areas of expertise : Integration of alternative energies